Self-healing and Self-CareTools

 It important to release because every emotion that is not properly digested and dealt with is stored within the body (in our heart, muscles, and fibers within our body), which in turn causes various ailments to appear in our lives.

 While you journal you might want to ask for help from the universe or list all the things that you are grateful for.
-This post explains the role of gratitude to attract everything we want in life, including good health.
+Gratitude is key to attract everything we want in life, including good health.